In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 You can check and set permissions in your WordPress installation directory using an FTP program.
-For more information on setting file permissions, see the tutorial below:
+For more details on setting file permissions, go here:

 Setting permissions incorrectly can disable important features on your site, compromise site security, or prevent new content and information from being added to your WordPress directory folders.
 If you don’t know what you are doing or are not confident making changes in your server, contact your host or use professional WordPress support services.

 Corrupted .htaccess File

 One of the common causes of 403 Forbidden errors is a corrupted .htaccess file in your WordPress installation directory.
 If the internal server error is caused by a corrupted .htaccess file, the issue is quite simple to fix.
 All you need to do is create a new .htaccess file.

 To learn how to create a new .htaccess file, see the tutorial below:

 If the internal server error is caused by conflicts between plugins or themes installed on your site, you may be able to solve the issue by deactivating and testing your plugins and themes one-by-one until you find the culprit(s).